amicuchu/NintendoClientsWiki/Kerberos-Authentication.md

 # Overview
-When requesting a NEX token from the account server, one of the things the server returns is your NEX password.
-This password is never sent to the authentication server.
-Instead, it is used to derive the Kerberos key.
-The Kerberos key is used to decrypt the Kerberos ticket received from the authentication server, which (among other information) contains the key that will be used in communication with the secure server.
+Your password is never sent to the authentication server.
+Instead, it is used to derive the kerberos key.
+The kerberos key is used to decrypt the kerberos ticket received from the authentication server, which (among other information) contains the session key that will be used in the connection with the secure server.

 ## Kerberos Encryption
 First, the data is encrypted with RC4.
 Then a HMAC of the encrypted data is appended to the data.
 The decryption process is the reverse: first check the HMAC, then decrypt.